Pinckney High School: Sports

-Band and orchestra
+Performing Arts

 The Pinckney High School Band is one of the largest organizations in the school, conducted by Kevin Welling.
 When the first yearbook was published in 1957, the band had thirteen members.
 As of the 2022/2023 school year, the band consists of approximately 40 students.
 Students have regularly participated in such ensembles as the Livingston County Honors Band and the MSBOA High-School All-State Band and Orchestra as well as District and State Solo and Ensemble Festivals.

-The band participates in a number of different activities such as Eastern Michigan University's Band Day, the Festival of Lights Parade held in Howell, Michigan, the Memorial Day Parades held in downtown Pinckney and nearby Hamburg, and Light Up The Park, which are celebrations held in Pinckney's town square where the citizens decorate the square with Christmas lights and the children get to visit Santa Claus.
-One of the biggest events of the year for the high school band is the annual Spaghetti Dinner.
+The band participates in a number of different activities such as Eastern Michigan University's Band Day, the Festival of Lights Parade held in Howell, Michigan, the Memorial Day Parades held in downtown Pinckney and nearby Hamburg, and Light Up The Park, where the citizens decorate the square with Christmas lights and the children get to visit Santa Claus.
+One of the biggest events of the year for the high school band is the annual Spaghetti Dinner & Business Expo.
 The dinner features the bands and orchestras from both the middle school and the high school.

-The Pinckney High School Orchestra is conducted by Kevin Welling.
-The group participates in Band and Orchestra festival each year.
-One of the biggest events of the year is the concert with the Ann Arbor Symphony Orchestra.
-There is a more advanced group of players in the Pinckney High School Chamber Orchestra who participate in Solo & Ensemble each year.
-The orchestra has grown from just a few players to an enormous size over the past 7 years.
+ACT2 Theatre Company is a student-run drama club, Troupe #4619 of the International Thespian Society, based at Pinckney High School.
+Recognized for performances at international theatre festivals, ACT2 Theatre Company annually performs plays and musicals, including the Experimental Theatre Project — a collection of student-written short plays and films.